da-luce/cornell-autobike/src/state_pred/README.md

 ### Input

-An input is any parameter that we control on the bike.
-Right now we have two
+An input is any variable that we control on the bike.
+Currently, we have two
-inputs: the steering angle (turning the front wheel) and the acceleration (the motor on the rear of the wheel)
+inputs: the steering angle (altered by turning the front wheel) and the acceleration (altered via the motor on the rear rear).

 ### Input Delta

-At each timestep, we can change the values of certain inputs: this is the *input delta*, e.g. how much we turn the front wheel at this timestep
+At each timestep, we change the values of each input: this is the *input delta*.
+For example, how much we turn the front wheel at this timestep or how much we accelerate.

 ### Input Resolution